ynechaev/YNImageAsync/README.md

 YNImageAsync is a lightweight and convenient framework for fetching and caching images.

 # Features
+- Fast
-- Fully written in Swift 5
+- Swift 5 and no ObjC
 - Asynchronous image loading with async/await
 - LRUCache for both memory and disk cache
-- Fast
 - Supports both memory and drive caching
 - Configurable with size limit for every kind of cache
 - Good unit and performance test coverage